SU carburettor: S. U. Company Limited

 S. U. Company Limited — Skinner-Union — was incorporated in August 1910 to acquire Herbert's carburettor inventions, and it began manufacture of the carburettors in a factory at Prince of Wales Road, Kentish Town, in North London.
 Sales were slow.

 Following the outbreak of war in 1914, carburettor production nearly stopped, with the factory making machine gun parts and some aircraft carburettors.
 With peace in 1918, production resumed, but sales remained slow and the company was not profitable, so Carl Skinner approached his customer, W. R. Morris, and managed to sell him the business.
-Carl Skinner (T C Skinner) became a director of Morris's privately held empire, and remained managing director of S.U. until he retired in 1948 aged 65.
-Production was moved to the W R Morris-owned Wolseley factory at Adderley Park, Birmingham.
-In 1936, W R Morris sold many of his privately held businesses, including S. U., to his listed company, Morris Motors.
+Carl Skinner (T. C. Skinner) became a director of Morris's privately held empire, and remained managing director of S.U. until he retired in 1948 aged 65.
+Production was moved to the W. R. Morris-owned Wolseley factory at Adderley Park, Birmingham.
+In 1936, W. R. Morris sold many of his privately held businesses, including S. U., to his listed company, Morris Motors.

 The S. U. Carburetter Company Limited

-Manufacture continued, now by The S. U. Carburetter Company Limited, which was incorporated 15 September 1936, as part of the Morris Organization, later known as the Nuffield Organization.
-The company became a subsidiary of British Leyland, and traded under the name SU Carburetters.
+Manufacture continued, then by The S. U. Carburetter Company Limited, which was incorporated 15 September 1936, as part of the Morris Organisation, later known as the Nuffield Organisation.
+The companybecame a subsidiary of British Leyland, and traded under the name SU Carburetters.

 The S. U. Carburetter Company Limited of 1936 was voluntarily liquidated in December 1994.

 In 1996, the name and rights were acquired by Burlen Fuel Systems Limited of Salisbury, which incorporated an entirely new company with the name The S.U.
 Carburetter Company Limited, which continues to manufacture carburettors, pumps and components, mainly for the classic car market.